Londinium: Demographics

-The population of Londinium is estimated to have peaked around 100 AD when it was still the capital of Britannia; at this point estimates for the population vary between about 30,000, or about 60,000 people.
-There seems to have been a large decline after about 150, possibly as the regional economic centres developed, and Londinium as the main port for imported goods became less significant.
-The Antonine Plague which swept the empire from 165 to 180 may have had a big effect.
-Pottery workshops outside the city in Brockley Hill and Highgate appear to have ended production around 160, and the population may have fallen by as much as two thirds.
+The population of Londinium is estimated to have peaked around 100 AD when the population is estimated between about 30,000 and 60,000.
+After about 150 the population may have fallen by as much as two thirds possibly as the regional economic centres developed, and Londinium as the main port for imported goods became less significant.
+The Antonine Plague which swept the empire from 165 to 180 may have had an effect.
+Pottery workshops outside the city in Brockley Hill and Highgate appear to have ended production around 160.

-Londinium was an ethnically diverse city with inhabitants from across the Roman Empire, including those with backgrounds from Britannia, continental Europe, the Middle East, and North Africa.
+Londinium was an ethnically diverse city with inhabitants from across the Roman Empire, including those with backgrounds in continental Europe, the Middle East, and North Africa.
 A 2017 genetic test of human remains in Roman cemeteries states the "presence of people born in London with North African ancestry is not an unusual or atypical result for Londinium."
-A 2016 study of the isotope analysis of 20 bodies from various periods suggests that at least 12 had grown up locally, with four being immigrants, and the last four unclear.
+A 2016 study of the isotope analysis of 20 bodies from various periods suggests that at least 12 had grown up locally, with four being immigrants.
+The average height for male Londoners was 5 ft 6+3/4 in and the average height for female Londoners was 5 ft 2+1/4 in.